JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/README.md

 # AHS-Intro-to-Modeling-Course
 This is the page for the data resources that students can use for the Arizona Hydrological Society (AHS) Introduction to Groundwater Modeling Course - Updated for 2025 Course.

-File repository includes:
+The file repository includes:
-1. A file that has instructions that shows users how to use Windows Command Prompt and Command Line Scripts (to be completed before class)
+1. A file that has instructions showing users how to use Windows Command Prompt and Command Line Scripts (to be completed before class)
 2. Example MODFLOW files (4 examples in "Examples" directory)
 3. A file with helpful links for groundwater modelers
 4. A quick guide on how MODFLOW works (below)